gDelgado14/voting_app_tutorial/README.md

 It's a good idea to draw out the state tree similar to how the author draws it in this tutorial.

 One of the key benefits of the Flux architectural pattern is that the application state is all stored in one single tree structure.
 Everything there is to know about your application's state is stored in one data structure formed out of maps and arrays.
-This allows you to think about the application state in isolation fro mthe application's behaviour.
+This allows you to think about the application state in isolation from the application's behaviour.
 The state is pure data.
 It doesn't have methods or functions.
 And it's all within one big object (at least in Redux).

 This tutorial illustrates the beauty of [BDD / TDD](http://jrsinclair.com/articles/2016/gentle-introduction-to-javascript-tdd-intro/) ... the idea is to first think about the expected outcome, and then build it.
 This forces you to think about a good design.